 Update: Success!
 The weather station is online (after much fighting with hardware and interfaces)!
 Check out Wumple Weather and station KTXAUSTI146 on the WeatherUnderground.

-I recently heard from a friend that past (and maybe present) West Coast game industry executives view Austin as not developing any successful titles generating significant profit and/or receiving critical acclaim.
+I recently heard from a friend that past (and maybe present) West Coast game industry executives view Austin as developing no successful titles generating significant profit and/or receiving critical acclaim.

-I want to convince them that that perception is not correct, so here is the start of a list of hit games developed in Austin:
+I want to convince them otherwise, so here’s the a partial list of hit games developed in Austin:

 Know of more titles, or any additional information to add?
 Add it to the comments!
 (As long as the info is public, that is…)